That is a quote from none other than Randi Rhodes, from her show today on the Premier Networks.

 For me they include Bill Maher, Michael Moore, and more recently, Tim Wise.

-So until white people take up this fight; there isn’t much that can be done by those most impacted by racism.
+Until white people take up this fight; there isn’t much that can be done by those most impacted by racism. (as they are outnumbered….)

 I have a lot more to say, but I’m going to try and hunt down that Podcast first.